 Then, to the Bruschetta del Giorno: Escarole and Pine Nuts

-After a glass of Montepulciano di Abbruzzo, some of us sat down for dinner.
+After a glass of Montepulciano di Abbruzzo, some of us sat down for dinner

 My choice, having to steer clear of meat that evening, was the Pasta alla Norma (eggplant/aubergine, basil, tomato sauce, buffalo ricotta).
 It was lovely, and went very well with the last of the Montepulciano that I took with me from the tasting, not being one to let it go to waste, you know.
-The eggplant was roasted with crunchy and chewy textures, the ricotta was smooth and creamy and complemented the tang of the tomato sauce.
-Scattered within were glistening kelly green leaves of fresh basil.
+The eggplant was roasted with crunchy and chewy textures, the ricotta was smoky, smooth, and creamy and complemented the tang of the tomato sauce.
+Scattered within were glistening vibrant green leaves of fresh basil.
 This is something, that if I lived or worked closer to the Village, I could see myself being coming addicted to in short order.
 The prices, as well, were very reasonable and that, and the wine selection, makes this a place I'm going to try to drag my friends to very soon.
 Besides, I didn't even get to try the pizza, yet!